the-hdr/geohot-fanpage/README.md

-# geohotz-fanpage
+# geohotz fan-page
-This is a George Hotz fan page that I made for fun and to refresh my knowledge of flexbox.
+This is a George Hotz fan page that I made for fun, and for refreshing my knowledge of flexbox and other CSS concepts.
+Feel free to make PRs.